Co-Ownership of Property in Texas

 by David J. Willis J.D., LL.M.

+What is the difference between tenancy in common and joint tenancy?
 “Texas recognizes two types of co-tenancies which may be deeded: a tenancy in common and a joint tenancy. . . .
 Under a tenancy in common, the deeded interest descends to the heirs and beneficiaries of the deceased cotenant and not to the surviving tenants. . . .
 A joint tenancy, on the other hand, carries a right of survivorship. . . .
 In a survivorship, upon the death of one joint tenant, that tenant’s share in the property does not pass through will or the rules of intestate succession; rather, the remaining tenant or tenants automatically inherit it.”
 Wagenschein v.
 Ehlinger, 581 S.W.3d 851 (Tex.App.—Corpus Christi 2019, pet. denied).

-For purposes of most real estate investor transactions, co-ownership is generally “tenancy in common” which means that the interest of a co-owner (absent express provision to the contrary) passes directly to that person’s heirs—who may or may not be the other co-owner(s).
+For purposes of most real estate investor transactions, co-ownership is generally tenancy-in-common which means that the interest of a co-owner (absent express provision to the contrary) passes directly to that person’s heirs—who may or may not be the other co-owner(s).
 This is the presumption in Texas.
-And, for purposes of this discussion, disregard the common meaning of “tenant” and “tenancy.”
-In this context, these traditional legal terms refer to owners not renters.

 Co-Owners Who Are Spouses

 Does a surviving spouse inherit the entire interest in the home when the other dies?
 Not necessarily.
-It is first necessary to determine if the deceased spouse died “testate” (with a will) or “intestate” (without a will).
-If a spouse dies intestate, property automatically vests 100% in the surviving spouse only if the property is community property, and the deceased had no children-or, if there are children, all of them are the result of the marriage between these two spouses (i.e., there are no children from a prior marriage, an increasingly uncommon circumstance).
+It is first necessary to determine if the deceased spouse died testate (with a will) or intestate (without a will).
+If a spouse dies intestate, property automatically vests 100% in the surviving spouse only if the property is community property and the deceased had no children—or, if there are children, all of them are the result of the marriage between these two spouses (i.e., there are no children from a prior marriage, an increasingly uncommon circumstance).
 See Estates Code Section 201.003 for further explanation.

 Co-Owners Who Are Not Spouses